marcol/generator-web-dotfiles/README.md

 [![CI Tests](https://img.shields.io/github/workflow/status/marcol/generator-web-dotfiles/CI?logo=github&style=flat-square)](https://github.com/marcol/generator-web-dotfiles)

 # generator-web-dotfiles
-You can use this generator on top of other generators to enforce code standards.
+You can use this generator on top of other generators to enforce code standards for js, css, html and markdown.
+Setup githooks to check linting or run tests when you commit or push and improve the quality of your commit messages with commitlint.

 ## Installing
 First install Yeoman: